h3xmor/ChatUnderName/README.md

-# ChatUnderName
+ What Is This Plugin ?
-This Plugin Allows You to See Last Players Message under his Nametag whit purechat support
+This is a simple Plugin Allows You to See Last Players Message under his Nametag whit purechat support

-feel Free to Tell Me the bugs and errors

-if you have Any Idea About how to improve the plugin tell me on discord or telegram
+ How To Use ?

+just install it in your Plugins Folder reStart The Server it automaticly Detect If you Are Using purechat

+ Where is The Author ?

 telegram : @hexmor
 discord : hexmor#3032